I just got back from New York, where I gave my first conference talk ever at the API Strategy and Practice conference. Pretty exciting!

 Dealing with Change

 There's no easy answer to versioning APIs.
-We keep a per-user version which reflects the state of the API the first time the user made an API request.
+We keep a version per-user, which reflects the state of the API the first time they made an API request.
 This version isn't taken into account when we add a new feature or non-breaking change (i.e. you'll always be able to use new features, regardless of what version you're on).

-- Stripe may very well end up implementing these particular features in the future, but it's not generally feasible to try to accommodate everyone's use case.
+- I'm not saying that Stripe is not going to do these particular things in the future, but it's not feasible in general to try to accommodate everyone's use case.

 Credit for various parts of the presentation content go to Greg Brockman, Sidd Chandrasekaran, Evan Broder, and Ross Boucher.
 And of course, credit to everyone at Stripe for actually doing the things I outlined in the talk.